scrogatl/demo-apps/azure-mssql/README.md

 Navigate to the public IP address in your web browser: `http://<public_ip_address>:5000`

 The UI will present several buttons, each triggering a different type of SQL query against the AdventureWorks database.
-The interactive blocking scenario is designed to be triggered manually by clicking the buttons in sequence.

 ### Load Generation with Locust